tobek/laminae/00-v-facets.md

 ## Means

 The facets of REF[Creation], REF[Equilibrium], and REF[Dissolution] are forces that fuel reality.
-They are, respectively, the inhale, the pause, and the exhale---an endless cycle that every being TODO
+They are, respectively: the inhale, the pause, and the exhale---an endless cycle that every being TODO

 are harnessed by all beings, in the service of other goals or facets or sometimes only in the service of itself.